 Graduate students are expected to know the requirements for the programs they undertake.
 While Southern Oregon University assists each student as much as possible, the responsibility for any error in enrollment or misinterpretation of rules rests with the student.

-Graduate credit by examination, in-service, professional growth courses, and continuing professional education courses are not acceptable in school area programs.
+Graduate credit by examination, in-service, professional growth courses, and continuing professional education courses are not acceptable in graduate programs.

 Prior and Transfer Credit Limitations

-A student may include only 15 quarter credits of approved graduate coursework taken prior to regular admission to a master’s degree program at the University.
+A student may include only 16 quarter credits of approved graduate coursework taken prior to regular admission to a master’s degree program at the University.
 This limitation applies to coursework taken at Southern Oregon University and coursework transferred from other institutions.
-Such courses must be appropriate for the master’s degree program to which the student is admitted and must be approved by the major advisor, the school graduate coordinator, and the school dean.
-No more than 6 quarter credits of prior or transfer credit may be from a previous master’s program.
-All transfer credit must be supported by official transcripts sent directly from the school of origin to the Office of Admissions.
+Such courses must be appropriate for the master’s degree program to which the student is admitted and must be approved by the major advisor and graduate program coordinator.
+All transfer credit must be supported by official transcripts sent directly from the school of origin to Admissions.

 All courses included in the SOU program for a master’s degree must be seven years old or less at the time the degree is completed.
-However, with the approval of the Office of Graduate Studies, up to 12 credits of courses over seven years old but less than ten years old at degree completion may be included if they have been updated and validated by the academic department and approved by the school dean.
+However, with the approval of the Office of Graduate Studies, up to 12 credits of courses over seven years old but less than ten years old at degree completion may be included if they have been updated and validated by the academic program.
 Upon program completion, courses taken ten years ago or longer must be replaced even if they have previously been updated.